BeamMP/Docs/docs/en/game/getting-started.md

 !!!note ""

-      By not specifying `-DCMAKE_BUILD_TYPE=Release` you are building a debug version, which is larger in filesize but does not cpntain the launcher-can-only-connect-to-a-server-once bug
+      By not specifying `-DCMAKE_BUILD_TYPE=Release` you are building a debug version, which is larger in filesize but does not contain the launcher-can-only-connect-to-a-server-once bug

 Move the finished application out of the `/bin` folder into its own folder and run it from there